opiran-club/ssh-traffic-limit/README.md

-# ssh-traffic-limit V.1.0
+## ssh-traffic-limit (V.1.0)
-setting up data limit and checking the status base on username in ssh tunnel
+setting up traffic usage limit and checking the status base on username in ssh-tunnel VPN

 ## Installing using following command
 ```